 Monty has taught Jerry's other dog Sasha to sing as well.

-Well known callers that we have worked with at festivals include Will Hall, Gordon Potts, Fee Lock and Nick Walden.
+Well known callers that we have worked with at festivals and ceilidh series include Will Hall, Barry Goodman, Nick Walden, Gordon Potts, Fee Lock, Mary Panton, Sarah Clough, and Andy Rouse.

 Shrewsbury Folk Festival